danielendeg/nugetpackageupdate/specs/De%2DIdentification/Anonymization-with-Reference/Replace-Resource-Id%3A-Mapping-Table-with-Id-Hashing.md

 Here we want to define a new de-identification action **cryptoHash** as this transformation is different from existing operations like redact and dateshift.
 1. For *id* and *string* types, we compute the *HMAC_SHA256* of the id and transform to hex format confirmed to FHIR.
 2. For "nodesByType('Reference').reference", only the resource id part will be transformed.
-3. For elements with format conformance requirements like date/code/uuid/oid, "cryptoHash" is not supported.
+3. For elements with format conformance requirements like date/code/uuid/oid, "cryptoHash" is not supported. [ @<8ED32720-FC34-6AEA-9795-3EE47CE9512B> , a couple of questions. a) How do we enforce this limitation?
+Do we enforce this while validating the config file? b) above we mention this: "Other logical URIs, here we only handle uuid and oid format that are mentioned in Hl7 website as we have not meet other URI formats yet."
+That sounds conflicting.
+Please clarify. ]

 As **cryptoHash** changes the resource content, we also need to add a [security tag](https://www.hl7.org/fhir/v3/ObservationValue/cs.html#v3-ObservationValue-PSEUDED) to resources that id has been replaced, possible tags can be **CRYTOHASH** or **PSEUDED**.